anthonyloprimo/HyperMon/readme.md

 - In rare edge cases, if changing maps rapidly when different BGMs are specified, the next time the BGM changes, the music won't fade.
 It'll work correctly again, afterwards.

 ## Changelog:
+### v0.0.48
+- Added grass overlay effect when the player is in tall grass.
+- Fixed a bug where locations were determined by applying 'floor' to the pixel coordinates, which caused the origin of each check to lock to the top-left of each unit (mainly 16x16px squares).
+As a result, moving right or down updates *after* a player finishes moving, while moving up or left updates the moment they move, causing certain things to happen too early.
+This was fixed by adding half the size of the square after applying floor, and now all directions behave exactly as expected.
+This fix improves the grass overlay effect as well as coordinate updates at the same time.

 ### v0.0.46
 - Doubled the fade out duration from 500ms to 1000ms so it's more accurate to the original game.
 - Fixed a glitch with audio where rapidly switching between two maps with different BGMs defined would start playing multiple times instead of fading out.
 Behavior more closely matches the original games, now.